(estradiol + dydrogesterone)

 Benefits of combination therapy of estradiol and dydrogesterone

-The addition of a progestogen cyclically for at least 12 days per month/28 day cycle or continuous combined estrogen-progestogen therapy in non-hysterectomised women prevents the excess risk of endometrial hyperplasia and carcinoma associated with estrogen-only HRT.4 Lower doses of combined HRT may be associated with reduced incidences of breast tenderness and higher rates of amenorrhoea compared to combined HRT regimens with higher doses estrogen.8,9 According to a systematic review of literature, 17β-estradiol/dydrogesterone combinations in doses of 0.5 mg/2.5 mg, 1 mg/5 mg, 1 mg/10 mg and 2 mg/10 mg were associated with a statistically significant improvement in the postmenopausal symptoms.10 Furthermore, studies have demonstrated that combination of 17β-estradiol/dydrogesterone in doses of 1 mg/10 mg, 2 mg/10 mg and 1 mg/5 mg can help as a second line agent in the prevention of osteoporosis as evaluated by the assessment of bone mineral density (BMD).11-13
+The addition of a progestogen cyclically for at least 12 days per month/28 day cycle or continuous combined estrogen-progestogen therapy in non-hysterectomised women prevents the excess risk of endometrial hyperplasia and carcinoma associated with estrogen-only HRT.4 According to a systematic review of literature, 17β-estradiol/dydrogesterone combinations in doses of 0.5 mg/2.5 mg, 1 mg/5 mg, 1 mg/10 mg and 2 mg/10 mg were associated with a statistically significant improvement in the postmenopausal symptoms.10 Furthermore, studies have demonstrated that combination of 17β-estradiol/dydrogesterone in doses of 1 mg/10 mg, 2 mg/10 mg and 1 mg/5 mg can help as a second line agent in the prevention of osteoporosis as evaluated by the assessment of bone mineral density (BMD).11,12

 Read more about the indications of Femoston® & Femoston®-conti below.